pypiserver/pypiserver/README.rst

 ..
 Note::
   The above commands work on a unix-like operating system with a posix shell.
   The ``~`` character expands to user's home directory.

   If you're using windows, you'll have to use their "windows counterparts".
   The same is true for the rest of this documentation.

 Uploading packages from sources, remotely
 -----------------------------------------
 Instead of copying packages directly to the server's folder, you may also upload them remotely with a ``python setup.py upload`` command.
 Currently only password-protected uploads are supported!

 #.
 First make sure you have the *passlib* module installed,
    which is needed for parsing the apache *htpasswd* file specified by the `-P`, `--passwords` option (see next steps)::

      pip install passlib

 #.
 Create the apache *htpasswd* file with at least one user/password pair
    with this command (you'll be prompted for a password)::

      htpasswd -sc .htaccess <some_username>

    ..
 Tip::
      Read this SO question for running `htpasswd` cmd under *Windows*:

      http://serverfault.com/questions/152950/how-to-create-and-edit-htaccess-and-htpasswd-locally-on-my-computer-and-then-u

+     It is also possible to disable authentication even for uploads.
+     Read the help for ``-P`` and ``-a`` options to see how it is done.

 #.
 You  need to restart the server with the `-P` option only once
    (but user/password pairs can later be added or updated on the fly)::

      ./pypi-server -p 8080 -P .htaccess ~/packages &